AnaZonia/moon_notes/2 Research/jakovacRoleLandUse2021.md

 [[Biodiversity]], [[Regrowth]]
 >[!summary] Summary
+>Compared models, studies on hierarchical basis of succession and community assembly rules.
+>

 >[!quote] Cited

 #### Authors:
 [[Jakovac, Catarina C.]], [[Junqueira, André B.]], [[Crouzeilles, Renato]], [[Peña‐Claros, Marielos]], [[Mesquita, Rita C. G.]], [[Bongers, Frans]]
-#### Notes:
+## Notes:

 [[Ecological filtering theory]]

 [[Shifting cultivation]]

-Compared models, studies on hierarchical basis of succession and community assembly rules.
+### Species available for succession depends on the landscape

+### What happens at early stages remains for long after succession is done

+There is a need to incorporate intensity, extent, duration and frequency of land use, beyond type.

 Sites available for succession are defined by socioeconomical and biophysical rules.